atidos/Pixel-Art-Drawer/README.md

 # Pixel-Art-Drawer
-An editor tool to draw pixel-art directly on the scene.
+An editor tool for unity to draw pixel-art sprites directly on the scene.

 Usage:
 - Import the scripts to your project.